rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 Our experience showed it to be:
 * Easy to write and read, with a straightforward YAML syntax
 * Flexible, offering hosted runners in every major OS and integrations with pretty much every major tech stack and hosting platform
-* Cheap -considering it is free for Open Source projects and when using self-hosted runners (this is where our spare MacMinis become valuable)
+* Cheap -considering it is free for Open Source projects and when using self-hosted runners (this is where our spare Mac Minis become valuable)

 ## Prep work

 ### Application Targets

 Within our Xcode project we would define multiple iOS [build targets](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/WorkingwithTargets.html) with build settings corresponding to each target environment.
-Each of these will need to be associated to an app bundle ID created in the Developer Portal, and listed in the [iTunes Connect site](https://itunesconnect.apple.com/).
+Each of these will need to be associated to an app bundle ID created in the Developer Portal, and listed in the [AppStore Connect site](https://itunesconnect.apple.com/).

 We should [disable Xcode automatic signing](https://help.apple.com/xcode/mac/current/#/dev1bf96f17e) for the targets we want to handle with Fastlane and associate the corresponding Provisioning Profile.
 This configuration should be checked into our repo to be picked by the CI system (we can always override them to use automatic signing locally).